A Cybersecurity Risk Assessment Guide for Leaders

-Cybersecurity risk assessment provides a valuable analysis of your organisation’s digital attack surface and cyber risk.
-By continually assessing, scoring, and prioritising individual assets for an up-to-date view of your network, the assessment provides cybersecurity leaders with prioritised and actionable ways to limit the likelihood and impact of a successful attack.
+Cybersecurity risk assessment provides a valuable analysis of your organization’s digital attack surface and cyber risk.
+By continually assessing, scoring, and prioritizing individual assets for an up-to-date view of your network, the assessment provides cybersecurity leaders with prioritized and actionable ways to limit the likelihood and impact of a successful attack.

-Learning more about the key aspects of risk assessment will make clear why it’s such a valuable tool for CISOs and SOC teams looking to reduce their organisation’s cyber risk.
+Learning more about the key aspects of risk assessment will make clear why it’s such a valuable tool for CISOs and SOC teams looking to reduce their organization’s cyber risk.

-Continuous risk assessment analyses and prioritises your organisation’s assets as they change, determining both the likelihood and impact of a successful attack to provide a risk score, along with actionable and prioritised tasks to better secure your digital attack surface.
+Continuous risk assessment analyzes and prioritizes your organization’s assets as they change, determining both the likelihood and impact of a successful attack to provide a risk score, along with actionable and prioritized tasks to better secure your digital attack surface.

-Cybersecurity risk assessment draws from a wide variety of assets, including user behaviour, security product logs, and cloud app activity, to judge whether your resources are vulnerable to an attack.
-Your organisation’s exposure from vulnerabilities, misconfigurations, and suspicious activity or data access are weighed alongside its existing security policies and regulatory compliance.
+Cybersecurity risk assessment draws from a wide variety of assets, including user behavior, security product logs, and cloud app activity, to judge whether your resources are vulnerable to an attack.
+Your organization’s exposure from vulnerabilities, misconfigurations, and suspicious activity or data access are weighed alongside its existing security policies and regulatory compliance.

-Of course, any threats or vulnerabilities detected in this process are identified and prioritised.
-But the assessment also digs deeper by analysing identities, SaaS applications, and the content within your network to highlight exactly where the weaknesses in your digital attack surface lie.
+Of course, any threats or vulnerabilities detected in this process are identified and prioritized.
+But the assessment also digs deeper by analyzing identities, SaaS applications, and the content within your network to highlight exactly where the weaknesses in your digital attack surface lie.

 A crucial element of cybersecurity risk assessment is its wide-ranging analysis for a complete overview of your digital attack surface.
 Siloed solutions with limited connections slow down your detection, analysis, and response—especially if their findings are lost in a deluge of alerts.

-A cybersecurity platform with prioritised alerts to unite your network’s many security layers and environments will help your team keep pace with your constantly expanding digital attack surface.
+A cybersecurity platform with prioritized alerts to unite your network’s many security layers and environments will help your team keep pace with your constantly expanding digital attack surface.

-When considering a cybersecurity platform to help assess your organisation’s cyber risk, be sure that it will offer central visibility across all your cybersecurity solutions and third-party products.
+When considering a cybersecurity platform to help assess your organization’s cyber risk, be sure that it will offer central visibility across all your cybersecurity solutions and third-party products.

 Trend One features industry-leading XDR and EDR with the broadest native XDR sensor coverage, connecting your entire network to the platform’s attack surface risk management and zero trust secure access capabilities.

-Check out these resources for more information about securing your organisation’s digital attack surface:
+Check out these resources for more information about securing your organization’s digital attack surface: